 Days are getting shorter, leaves are turning brown, and pumpkin pies have taken over.
-As Thanksgiving approaches, remember to practice [gratitude](https://mountainside.com/blog/recovery/the-key-to-happiness-gratitude) and focus on what really matters.
+As Thanksgiving approaches, remember to practice gratitude and focus on what really matters.
 Take some time to look back on your life and appreciate how far you’ve come.
 Make a list of all the things that you are thankful for this year ⎼ your success at work, the friendships you have gained, the quality time you have spent with loved ones.
-And as you take inventory of all the positive changes in your life, think of ways you can positively impact others.
+As you take inventory of all the positive changes in your life, think of ways you can positively impact others.

 Help Others Stay Warm This Winter

 As the temperatures drop, struggling families must decide between providing their children with food or a warm coat, and the homeless are left to brave the elements on the streets.
 For many this season, a coat can be life-saving.
 Something as simple as going through your closet and donating a warm items can make a tremendous impact to the life of another.
 A great way to make an even bigger impact is by encouraging your friends and family to participate, or by setting up a coat drive at your job.

 There are several non-profits that organize coat drives.
 You can find where to donate using One Warm Coat’s drop off location finder, or by reaching out to your local community center, homeless shelters, and churches.